CreativeInquiry/terrapattern-website/README.md

     127.0.0.1 nyc.terrapattern.dev
     127.0.0.1 detroit.terrapattern.dev

-This allows you to test the multi-domain functionality locally.
+This makes those domains resolve to your local computer and will allow you to test the multi-domain functionality locally.

+**Note that localhost:5100** will now work.
+You must have an explicit subdomain set.**

 ## Running the Application

 The command to run the server locally is